mtlynch/mtlynch.io/content/retrospectives/2019/11/index.md

 {{<img src="survey2.jpg" alt="Meal plan discount explanation" max-width="400px">}}
 {{</gallery>}}

-The link led to this [SurveyMonkey survey](https://www.surveymonkey.com/r/633GTSD).
+The link led to a short survey.

 After about 10 days, only one user filled out a survey.
 I reached out to them a few hours later to offer discounted meal plans, but they never responded or made a purchase.